FFTAI/fourier_aurora_sdk/README.md

 ### Using joystick to Control the Robot

 Now you can use the joystick to control the robot.
 Please refer to the [Joystick Tutorial](./doc/EN/joystick_tutorial_EN.md) for joystick usage.

-Descriptions of the states and controllers can be found in [Controller Reference](./doc/EN/robot_controller_reference_EN.md).

 ## Issues